FAQ

 Will I get funded if I apply?

 Applying does not guarantee funding.
 There are different requirements for different programs.
 You’ll need to meet all the eligibility requirements for the program for which you are applying, and you’ll need to submit all the documents requested.
-There are 3 types of funding outcomes:
+There are several types of funding:

 Do I have to own the property that I am farming to get funding?